MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 	[1009] Event sent (status code: 201)
 	</pre>

-	> It is very important that you run this command in the lab's "resources" directory, because the "resources" directory contains subdirectories that in turn contain components required by eventgen.js.
+	> It is very important that you run this command in the lab's "resources" directory, because the "resources" directory contains subdirectories that contain components required by eventgen.js.

 1. After 10 to 20 events have been sent, press Ctrl+C (or whatever key combination your operating system supports for terminating an application running in a terminal window) to stop the flow of events. **Leave the terminal window open so you can return to it later.**